benmurden/GB-Video-Grabber/README.md

 Maximum number of concurrent downloads.
 Default: `3`

+### `offset`
+Set this to grab videos from further back in history.
+The API only returns 100 results, so if you wanted the next page, you'd set this to 100.
+Default: `0`

 ## Command line options

 Any of the above options can be overridden at runtime using an invocation flag of the same name.